HandBrake/HandBrake-docs/source/docs/en/1.1.0/technical/system-requirements.markdown

 - System Storage:
   - 50 MB for the HandBrake app
   - 2 GB or more recommended for processing and storing your new videos
-- QuickSync requires a 2nd generation (Sandy Bridge) or newer Intel Core series processor with integrated Intel HD Graphics enabled and a directly connected display[^display-emulator-adapter]

 <!-- /.system-win -->

 HandBrake's QuickSync feature is only supported on Linux (experimental) and Windows.
+QuickSync requires a 2nd generation (Sandy Bridge) or newer Intel Core series processor with integrated Intel HD Graphics enabled and a directly connected display[^display-emulator-adapter].

 ## Software